d2l-ai/d2l-en/chapter_appendix_math/multivariable-calculus.md

 This formula is worth pondering for a moment.
 It has exactly the format that we encountered in one dimension, just we have converted everything to vectors and dot products.
 It allows us to tell approximately how the function $L$ will change given any perturbation to the input.
 As we will see in the next section, this will provide us with an important tool in understanding geometrically how we can learn using information contained in the gradient.

 But first, let us see this approximation at work with an example.
-Suppose we are working with the function
+Suppose that we are working with the function

 $$
 f(x,y) = \log(e^x + e^y) \text{ with gradient } \nabla f (x,y) = \left[\frac{e^x}{e^x+e^y}, \frac{e^y}{e^x+e^y}\right].